JMicron: 2008 to present

 In late 2011, the JMF661 was released as a third generation JMicron SSD controller, and it was shown to be an effective entry-level product.
 Shortly thereafter, in 2013, the JMF667 series was released as a 256 GB capacity, 512 MB DDR3 external cache SSD controller.
 Analysis in 2013 reveals that SSD controller technology and high-speed transmission interface IC accounts for 29% and 67% of JMicron's sales, respectively.

 In June 2014, JMicron announced the JMF670 and JMF670H.
 Both are 4-channel SATA SSD controllers capable of supporting up to 512 GB of storage capacity.
 Production was to begin in July 2014.
 In the same announcement, they showcased the JMF810, a PCIe Gen II 2-lane controller, and the JMF811, a PCIe Gen II 4-lane SSD controller.
 These controllers are designed for speeds of up to 1.5 GB/s in sequential read and 1.2 GB/s in sequential write.
 Another announcement was the JMS577, which is a USB 3.0 to SATA VI Gb/s bridge controller.
 The company also showcased their USB 3.1 technology, which is expected to achieve data transmission speeds of 10 Gbit/s—doubling the speed of the previous USB Gen III controller.
 Among these announcements included a single-chip, dual-port SATA III RAID/CLONE program within the JMS561/562/561U product line.

 Throughout 2014, JMicron's JMF667H was reviewed by a number of online review sites like Tom's Hardware, AnandTech, and TweakTown.

 In June 2016, JMicron spun off its SSD division to Maxiotek Corporation, a Taiwan-based company which designs and markets SSD controller products.
-Meanwhile, JMicron released the JMS576, its first USB-C USB 3.1 Gen 1 to SATA 6Gbit/s bridge controller.
+Meanwhile, JMicron released the JMS576, its first USB-C USB 3.1 Gen 1 to SATA 6 Gbit/s bridge controller.